 We also expanded hours at the busy Columbia and Northgate branches, which are now open seven days a week.

 On the collections front, we increased our holds limits from 25 to 50 so that you now have a chance to read every book that you want, all at once.
 As the year continues, we'll buy more copies of popular materials and new titles and increase our electronic materials and resources.

 Improvements to technology will include replacing all public Internet computers in the Library system and adding "digital media workstations" in selected locations so patrons can create digital content, graphics and video right at the Library.

-Because our physical libraries are one of our most valued assets, maintenance improvements will continue so our libraries are here for many generations.
+Because our physical libraries are among our most valued assets, maintenance improvements will continue so our libraries are here for many generations.

-To mark our excitement, we also are launching five new Library card designs that feature Seattle icons.
+To mark our excitement, we also launched five new Library card designs that feature Seattle icons.

-We also have adopted several more service priorities that will guide our work in 2013.
+We also have adopted several more service priorities to guide our work.